 - The person has total superannuation (across all funds) of less than $500,000 at 30 June 2020.

 - The person has unused concessional contributions from financial year 2019 and/or 2020

 - The total available contributions for 2021 are $25,000 less current year contributions to date, plus unused contributions from 2019 and 2020.

 - The person is either under 65, or if over 65 has met the works test prior to contributing.

 This option also exists in the following financial years and is a relatively new measure.
 Any unused concessional contributions from 2021 can be carried over , subject to the points above.

 It can suit people with additional income from this year due to a bonus or capital gain, but needs to be carefully considered against locking the funds in superannuation until retirement.
 Professional advice should be sought.
-To find out more on the changes to superannuation due to COVID-19, you can find these superannuation measures here.
+To find out more on the changes to superannuation due to COVID-19.

 Should you need any help or assistance, with anything above or Accru’s full range of services, please contact your local Accru advisor.